marriuss/dots-and-boxes/README.md

-Board game "Dots and squares" with Q-learning implementation.

 This application is my coursework project.
 Its aim was to implement Q-learning algorithm in multi-agent game.
 Chosen game is classic version of board game "Dots and boxes" (https://en.wikipedia.org/wiki/Dots_and_Boxes).